 With security cameras in public places, police making their regular rounds in neighborhoods, proctors watching students during exams, and government organizations monitoring suspicious behavior online, surveillance is a part of our daily lives.
 Not only does such surveillance help spot and punish criminal behavior, it also has a psychological effect, and it is this effect that makes surveillance so effective.
 This is known as the Panopticon effect, first coined by Jeremy Bentham in the 18th century.

+What is the panopticon effect?
 In short, it means that when you know you can be watched, you will behave better.
 In a public place you are less likely to show bad behavior because you are aware that you can be watched.
 Thus, you correct your own behavior without the police or other enforcement agents having to intervene.
 It is this psychological self-policing mechanism (Foucault, 1997) that makes surveillance such a powerful tool.

 Bentham first looked at the panopticon model in the context of prisons.
 And he articulated the dynamic, and requirements, needed to make the panopticon model work.
 Within this structure, the panopticon takes place inside an annular building of cell blocks, where at the center of the building a watchtower is positioned.
 Each person within a cell block (the subject) is sectioned off from the other ‘prisoners’ inside their cell block, leading to an individualization of the subjects.
 The officials within the tower (the observers) are invisible to the subjects, however they have total visibility of the subjects themselves, leading to an asymmetrical power relation.
 The end result of this surveillance structure is that the subjects create a self-regulating mechanism that replaces the anxiety of being watched and thus adhere to the institutional categories of evaluation and behave as is expected from them.
 As Foucault explained, “the major effect of the panopticon: to induce the inmate a state of conscious and permanent visibility that assures the automatic functioning of power”.
 (Foucault, 1977; Jezierksi, 2006).